uvarc/rc-website/content/userinfo/rivanna/slurm.md

 # Canceling a Job

-SLURM provides the scancel command for deleting jobs from the system using the job identification number:
+Slurm provides the scancel command for deleting jobs from the system using the job identification number:

 ```
 % scancel 18341